joe-plumb-notes/udemy-dotnet-course/README.md

 - Seems that we cannot implement generics for `GET` and `POST` without some more infrastrucutre.. we're going to implement an interface.

 ### Interfaces
 - We're going to use the interface to connect the Repository to the controller.
 New file in the `Data` folder, `IUserRepository.cs`, add the interface to the namespace, and add method signatures for the methods that any consuming class must implement.
-[Good video that explains interfaces in more detail here](https://www.youtube.com/watch?v=A7qwuFnyIpM).
+[Good video that explains interfaces as contracts + more detail here](https://www.youtube.com/watch?v=A7qwuFnyIpM).
 We'll then be able to access the methods by creating an instance of the interface, rather than of the class.
 - One more step - update `Program.cs` and add a new `builder.Services` call to add a `Scoped` connection between our UserRepositry interface and class. `builder.Services.AddScoped<IUserRepository, UserRepository>();`
 - With the above, we can now implement the method signatures declared in the `IUserRepository` interface in the `UserRepository` controller.
 In the controller, add a new field for the repository `IUserRepository _userRepository;`, and then add this to the constructor:
     ```